 So you’re missing a tooth or two, and you’re planning on filling that gap with a brand new dental implant to restore your smile to its full glory.
 But what is it like to get a dental implant?
-Before you undergo the procedure, you should know all about this tried-and-true restorative dentistry technique.
+Before you undergo the procedure, your Sydney [link id=’4′ text=’implant dentist’ esc_html=’false’] wants you to know all about this tried-and-true restorative dentistry technique.

 Before the Procedure

-While some dentists will start by taking x-rays and impressions, Dr. Lee takes the accuracy of your implants one step further with a comprehensive suite of 3D scans for our state-of-the-art digital dental implants.
+While some dentists will start by taking x-rays and impressions, your Sydney implant dentist at My Hills Dentist takes the accuracy of your implants one step further with a comprehensive suite of 3D scans for our state-of-the-art digital dental implants.
 These scans allow the construction of a detailed, precise digital replica of your mouth.
-This model allows Dr. Lee to put together the best possible surgical plan, and even perform mock surgeries to ensure that when your actual mouth enters the equation, the procedure is efficient and accurate.
+This model allows Dr. Lee to put together the best possible surgical plan and even perform mock surgeries to ensure that the procedure is efficient and accurate when your actual mouth enters the equation.

 Finally, that model will be used to 3D print a surgical guide that will enable a fast, exact surgery.